Interval Timer

 Frequently Asked Questions

-What does the ring color mean?
+What do the ring colors mean?

 Is this interval timer free?